usegalaxy-eu/operations/kvm-server.md

 Our VM images built for (or extracted from) OpenStack in "raw" format can in principle be booted on KVM "as is".
-Since these images are currently set up to be runtime-configured via the cloud-config service, which out vanilla KVM server does not provide, there are some issued to be dealt with in order to make the guests useful, on which see below.
+Since these images are currently set up to be runtime-configured via the cloud-config service, which our "vanilla" KVM server does not provide, there are some issues to be dealt with in order to make the guests useful, on which see sec.
+3.3 "Tweaking VM Images" below.

 ### 3.2 Guest VM Creation

-The actual creation of a guest VM from a could image is in three easy
+The actual creation of a guest VM from a cloud image is in three easy
 steps:

 1. It is recommended to create an LV for each disk image that the VM uses and copy the image file to that VM with `dd(1)`

-2. Copy the template file `kvm-guest-template.xml` found in the same directory as this Markdown file to a file <guest-name>.xml (the XML files are best kept in `/root/kvm`) and make the required changes as noted in the header comment.
+2. Copy the template file `kvm-guest-template.xml` found in the same directory as this Markdown file to a file _guest-name_`.xml` (the XML files are best kept in `/root/kvm`) and make the required changes as noted in the header comment.